You can search Analytics data in two modes:

 On the Search details page, you see two tabs for displaying the results for the Search.

-- All event types share the same basic layout on the Data tab of the Search details screen.
+- All event types share the same basic layout on the Data tab of the Search details page.

 - Use the Data tab to search and filter the data that you want to review and analyze.

 - Use the Visualization tab to create graphic representations based on that data.